Private Jet Detailing vs Aircraft Detailing – What’s the Difference?

 In contrast, the interiors of commercial aircraft prioritize a more functional, practical design to withstand the wear and tear of hundreds of passengers traveling daily.
 Commercial airline textile materials range from robust wool-blend fabrics to faux leather.
 The other fixtures and fittings in the cabin are also much less luxurious than a private jet interior with the focus on durable décor that is easy to clean.
-However, steam cleaning techniques used for private jet detailing are also perfect for sanitizing and restoring the “new cover” appearance of commercial flight seats, including faux leather.
+However, steam cleaning techniques used for private jet detailing are also perfect for sanitizing.
+Moreover they help to restore the “new cover” appearance of commercial flight seats, including faux leather.

 It is always necessary to protect the health of those travelling by air, whether this is by private jet or commercial airline.
 According to official guidance on aircraft cleaning and disinfection, all disinfectants used inside the aircraft must have no damaging effects on passengers or aircrew.
 Steam cleaning with organic products can help to safeguard the health of travelers and crew.

 The exterior of a private jet is much more accessible than a larger commercial aircraft.
 The detailing team can usually work at ground level and wash the outside of a small jet using extendable mops or steam-cleaning equipment adapted to enable a longer reach.
 There is less surface area and fewer cabin windows to clean, too.
 For larger airplanes, however, aviation-certified platforms are necessary.
 This enables detailers to access higher, hard-to-reach areas.